Mnugroh0/e-commerce-dashboard/README.md

 ## Directory

-- **/E-Commerce Public Dataset**: This directory contains all the data that use in this project, with csv format.
+- **E-Commerce Public Dataset**: This directory contains all the data that use in this project, with csv format.
-- **/dashboard**: This directory contains main.py which used for build dashboard, func.py to read datasets, and data that already cleaned with csv format.
+- **dashboard**: This directory contains dashboard.py which used for build dashboard, func.py to read datasets, and data that already cleaned with csv format.
 - **Data Analysis Notebook.ipynb**: This file contains all analysis for this project.

 ## Instalation